-A Wholly Foreign Owned Enterprise (WFOE) is a limited liability company wholly owned by the foreign investor(s).
+A Wholly Foreign Owned Enterprise (WFOE) is a limited liability company wholly owned by a foreign investor.
 A company can be engaged in manufacturing, trading and service sector such as consulting and management, training, software development etc.

 The advantages of establishing a WFOE, compared with other types of enterprises, include, but not limited to: